 The members of the Artistic Directorate are co-curators, joint investors and presenters of the programme that they jointly select; they are responsible for ensuring the programme is artistically ambitious, financially and practically robust, and they present it at their festivals and events during its first year of touring.

 The programme is agreed collectively by the members of the Artistic Directorate.
 There are a number of ways in which work can be selected.
 These include (but are not limited to): open calls, development of work through R&D or residencies, projects nurtured by Artistic Directorate members over time, collaborations with organisations or associate partners, and co-commissions with other partners.
 It is understood that it may take several years for a project to evolve, and the Artistic Directorate will often work with artists through R&D and early development processes before a project is ready for presentation.

 The Without Walls programme is a curated programme of work and not a funding scheme.
-As co-curators of, and investors in, the overall programme, the members of the Artistic Directorate determine the priorities for each season with reference to the Artistic Policy and select work that contributes to this.
+As co-curators of, and investors in, the overall programme, the members of the Artistic Directorate determine the themes and priorities for each season with reference to the Artistic Policy and select work that contributes to this.
 The Artistic Directorate members also consider the social and cultural context of their own festival or event as well as the broader political landscape and the wider presentation network in the UK and internationally.